AubynKen/go-mip/readme.md

 If isOptimal is true, we've found and proved the optimal solution.
 If not, we report the best solution found (upper bound), the best bound (lower bound), and the gap.

+Note: Only tested on CBC solver.
+No guarantee it would work with other solvers.

 ### Why This Matters

 Practical Solutions: We get a good, usable solution within a reasonable time.

 Quality Assurance: The gap tells us how much room for improvement there might be.
-Decision Making: Understanding the gap helps in deciding whether to accept the current solution or allocate more time to potentially improve it.
+Decision-Making: Understanding the gap helps in deciding whether to accept the current solution or allocate more time to potentially improve it.

 By using this approach, we balance the need for a good solution with the practical constraints of time and computational resources in complex network optimization problems.

 ### What I would have added if I had more time

-It would be interesting to evaluate how much the current heuristic deviates from the optimum to assess whether it's worth it to use a more sophisticated approach like mixed-integer programming.
+It would be interesting to evaluate how much the current heuristic deviates from the optimum to assess whether it's worth it to use a sophisticated approach like mixed-integer programming.

 I would also have tried to use a heuristic to generate a warm-start solution for the MIP model, to initiate the MIP solver with a good starting point.
 It might be interesting performance wise.